 Travel support for young people with SEND in Dorset

-Help is available to make your child's travel cheaper.
+Help is available to make travel cheaper for children and young people with special educational needs or disabilities (SEND).
 There are services that can help anyone with a disability to move around Dorset more independently.

 Travel to school and college

-Most children get to school with their parents or carers, or on their own if they're older.
-This may not be possible for some children with special educational needs or disability (SEND) because:
+Most children and young people get to school with their parents or carers, or on their own if they're older.
+This may not be possible for some people with special educational needs or disability (SEND) because: